-^{1.} Liquids are converted to gas equivalent using an energy equivalent factor of 1 barrel of liquids per 6,000 cubic feet of gas equivalent.
+- 1. Liquids are converted to gas equivalent using a factor of 1 barrel of liquids per 6,000 cubic feet of gas equivalent. - 2.
+Future income taxes were not taken into account in the preparation of the estimates of present worth.